escanor155/SmartSpendAI/README.md

 *   npm (comes with Node.js) or yarn
 *   **Firebase Project**:
     *   Create a Firebase project at [https://console.firebase.google.com/](https://console.firebase.google.com/).
-    *   You'll need this to get Firebase configuration details for the app and eventually for using Firestore and Firebase Authentication.
+    *   You'll need this to get Firebase configuration details for the app for using Firestore and Firebase Authentication.
 *   **Google AI API Key**:
     *   Genkit uses Google AI models.
 You'll need an API key.
     *   You can obtain one from Google AI Studio: [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey)